openedx/edx-submissions/docs/source/decisions/0003-implementation-of-views-for-external-grader-integration.rst

 *******

-Following the creation of ExternalGraderDetail (ADR 1) and SubmissionFile (ADR 2) models, we need to implement the API endpoints that will allow external graders (XWatcher) to interact with the system.
+Following the creation of ExternalGraderDetail (ADR 1) and SubmissionFile (ADR 2) models, we need to implement the API endpoints that will allow external graders (xqueue-watcher) to interact with the system.
 The current XQueue implementation provides three critical endpoints that need to be replicated:

 1. Authentication Service: